kohlhofer/Crossings/chapters/chapter-09.md

 Eli's shadow lingers nearby, a darker shape against the evening sky.
 She watches from the trees, her body tense, ready to flee if discovered.
 When he turns toward the shack, she steps forward, then stops.

-He turns away, walks to his shack, and closes the door behind him.
+He walks to his shack, and closes the door behind him.
 The latch clicks softly, and the evening settles into its familiar rhythm.
 Through the window, he can see the crate by the fence, the bag waiting in the gathering darkness.

 The river flows past, dark and silent.
-The town sleeps.
-The night is kind to those who know how to move in shadows, how to take what is offered without being seen.

 He lies on his narrow bed, listening to the sound of water against the bank.
 Outside, the night settles deeper, and the crate waits by the fence.
 Somewhere across the water, a lantern flickers—Reed's boat moving in the darkness.